yo35/rpb-chessboard/README.md

 * Compatibility mode to avoid conflicts with the other plugins that use the `[fen][/fen]` and `[pgn][/pgn]` shortcodes too.
 * Upload PGN files and load PGN data from a URL.
-* Graphical assistant to create and modify chess diagrams in the post/page editor.
+* Diagram block with its editor embedded in the WordPress post/page editor.
 * Multi-language support.

 If you encounter some bugs with this program, or if you wish to get new features